 Using a website builder is the most affordable way of building a site.
 You only have to pay for the site building tool, and you will get everything you need to get your site up and running.
 While configuration will be required, it will be straightforward and not as time-consuming as building a site on WordPress.

 WordPress is an open-source tool that you don’t have to pay for.
 However, you will at the very least need to purchase plugins and themes to make a quality website with it.
 WordPress gives you a greater level of control over your site than website builders, making it a better option for some.

 Depending on your requirements, you may also need a developer’s help to build your WordPress site.
 This will increase the cost of building a site further.

-Hiring a web designer will take away your burden of configuration and other technical hassles.
+Hiring a web designer will remove your configuration burden and other technical hassles.
 However, you will need to spend a lot of money to hire a web designer.
-Generally speaking, sites that customers pay less than $5,000 for miss the mark quality-wise, so paying less than $5,000 is not a good idea.
+Generally speaking, customers pay less than $5,000 for sites that miss the mark quality-wise, so paying less than $5,000 is not a good idea.

 As mentioned earlier, there is no right or wrong way to build a website.
 You must choose the method that’s right for you.
 We walk you through the different costs of building a site with all three methods below.

 How Much Does Building a Site with a Website Builder Cost?